openclosed-dev/azstorage/README.md

 ### azstorage remove

 ```
-Removes the blobs listed in the specified file
+Deletes the blobs listed in the specified file

 Usage:
   azstorage remove [flags]